Finiteness of formal pushforwards: Formal schemes and patches

 Part~(d) is immediate from the definition of $\wh R_U$ as $\mc O_{\mf X}(U)$ together with the fact that $\mc O_{\mf X}$ is a sheaf. \end{proof}

 The next result further relates $\wh R_U$ to $\wh R_V$, where $V \subseteq U$ are affine open subsets of $X$.

-\begin{lem} Let $T$ be a complete discrete valuation ring with uniformizer $t$, and let $\ms X$ be a normal integral $T$-scheme of finite type, with reduced closed fiber $X$.
-Let $V \subseteq U$ be an inclusion of non-empty affine open subsets of $X$. \begin{enumerate} [(a)] \item The contraction of every minimal prime ideal of $\wh R_V$ is a minimal prime ideal of $\wh R_U$. \item Every regular element of $\wh R_U$ has the property that its image is regular in $\wh R_V$. \item The natural map $\wh R_U \to \wh R_V$ is injective if and only if $V$ meets each connected component of $U$.
-In particular, it is injective if $V$ is dense in $U$, or if $U$ is connected. \item If the map $\wh R_U \to \wh R_V$ is injective, it induces a well-defined injection between the total rings of fractions of $\wh R_U, \wh R_V$. \end{enumerate} \end{lem}
+\begin{lem} Let $T$ be a complete discrete valuation ring, and let $\ms X$ be a normal integral $T$-scheme of finite type, with reduced closed fiber $X$.
+Let $V \subseteq U$ be an inclusion of non-empty affine open subsets of $X$. \begin{enumerate} [(a)] \item The contraction of each minimal prime ideal of $\wh R_V$ is a minimal prime ideal of $\wh R_U$. \item Every regular element of $\wh R_U$ has the property that its image is regular in $\wh R_V$. \item The natural map $\wh R_U \to \wh R_V$ is injective if and only if $V$ meets each connected component of $U$.
+In particular, it is injective if $V$ is dense in $U$, or if $U$ is connected. \item If the map $\wh R_U \to \wh R_V$ is injective, it induces a well-defined injection between the total rings of fractions of $\wh R_U$ and $\wh R_V$. \end{enumerate} \end{lem}

 \begin{proof} Since $\wh R_V$ is flat over $\wh R_U$ by Lemma~\ref{flat patches}(b), the going down theorem holds for this ring extension by \cite[Theorem~5.D]{Mats}.
-Hence the contraction of every minimal prime ideal of $\wh R_V$ is a minimal prime ideal of $\wh R_U$.
+Hence the contraction of every minimal prime ideal of $\wh R_V$ is a minimal prime ideal of $\wh R_U$, proving part~(a).

 To prove part (b), we show that an element of $\wh R_U$ that becomes a zero-divisor in $\wh R_V$ is already a zero-divisor in $\wh R_U$.
 By Lemma~\ref{RU props}(a), the rings $\wh R_V$ and $\wh R_U$ are normal and in particular reduced.
 Hence by \cite[Lemmas~0EMA, 05C3]{stacks}, the set of zero-divisors in $\wh R_V$ (resp.\ $\wh R_U$) is the union of the minimal primes of that ring.
 So if the image $r' \in \wh R_V$ of some $r \in \wh R_U$ is a zero-divisor in $\wh R_V$, then $r'$ lies in a minimal prime of $\wh R_V$.
 By part~(a), $r$ lies in a minimal prime of $\wh R_U$, and so is a zero-divisor in $\wh R_U$, as needed.